 Roman Vishniac Archive

 In 2018, Mara Vishniac Kohn donated the life work of her father, the renowned photographer Roman Vishniac, to The Magnes Collection at the University of California, Berkeley.
-With over 30,000 images, audiovisual materials, correspondence, and memorabilia appraised at more than $38.5 million, the gift is the largest donation The Magnes Collection has yet received and the third most valuable gifted collection ever received by the University of California, Berkeley.
+With over 30,000 images, audiovisual materials, correspondence, and memorabilia, the gift is the largest donation The Magnes Collection has yet received and the third most valuable gifted collection ever received by the University of California, Berkeley.

 Roman Vishniac (1897–1990) was inseparable from his camera.
 The technology and art of modern photography made visual imagery the most popular and powerful medium of the 20th century, and Vishniac’s work spanned the greatest decades of photography.
 Born into a bourgeois Jewish family near St. Petersburg and raised and educated in Moscow, Vishniac was a versatile photographer, an accomplished biologist, an art collector, and a teacher of art history.
 He also made significant scientific contributions.

 As a young professional, Vishniac lived in interwar Berlin, then a major center of photography and home to a rich artistic culture.
 His images from the 1930s reflect the era’s melding of social realism and artistic influences.
 Vishniac captured photographs of Jews and Jewish life in the immediate prewar years, using an innovative technique of multiple rapid shots made possible by the new 35mm film technology.
 He captured the drama of the moment, the person, or the event from multiple perspectives that allowed him to manipulate the images and heighten the realism into both propaganda and art.